binarymist/epiclinesweb-surf/content/products/deck-grip/you-choose-custom-size/index.md

 We can also supply full long board and SUP grips.

-just let us know what shape, size, and number of pieces you require and we will cut them and send you an invoice.
+Just let us know what shape, size, and number of pieces you require and we will cut them and send you an invoice.